wojciechprimus/Beginner-Projects/README.md

 # Beginner-Projects
-In this folder I will put all of the projects for beginners which i have made by myself.
+In this folder I will put all of the projects for beginners which I have made by myself.